seanreed1111/sql-recipes/recipes.md

 +------+------+-------------------+-------+-------+

 +------+------+-------------------+-------+-------+
 By looking at the tables, you can see that you have no paintings by Monet or Picasso (there are no painting rows with an a_id value of 2 or 4).
 But as you acquire more paintings and the tables get larger, it won’t be so easy to eyeball them and answer the question by inspection.
 Can you answer it using SQL?
-Sure, although first attempts at a solution generally look something like the following statement, which uses a not- equal condition to look for mismatches between the two tables:
+Sure, although first attempts at a solution generally look something like the following statement, which uses a not- equal condition to look for mismatches BETWEEN the two tables:
 SELECT * FROM artist INNER JOIN painting
 ON artist.a_id != painting.a_id;
 +------+----------+------+------+-------------------+-------+-------+